teracow/googliser/README.md

 - `animated`

 `-u [INTEGER]` or `--upper-size [INTEGER]`
 Only download image files smaller than this many bytes.
 Some servers do not report a byte file-size, so these will be downloaded anyway and checked afterward (unless `--skip-no-size` is specified).
-Default is 0 (unlimited).
+Default is 200,000 bytes.

 `--usage-rights [PRESET]`
 Usage rights.
 Preset values are: